64th Golden Globes: Isaiah Washington press conference controversy

-At the winners' press conference following the awards ceremony, Isaiah Washington addressed the scandal involving alleged homophobic remarks towards Grey's Anatomy co-star T. R. Knight, stating, "No, I did not call him a faggot", while executive producer Shonda Rhimes and other cast members looked on.
-Katherine Heigl publicly condemned Washington for his remarks, intensifying tensions on set and contributing to a strained atmosphere.
-This eventually led to Washington's exit from the show, as the on-set environment became untenable.
+At a backstage press conference following the awards ceremony, Isaiah Washington addressed a media report involving alleged homophobic remarks towards Grey's Anatomy co-star T. R. Knight, stating, "No, I did not call him a faggot."
+Knight's co-star, Katherine Heigl condemned Washington for his remarks at a Golden Globes afterparty.
+The resulting scandal led to Washington's exit from the show.